FAMILY FUN SERVICE

 HOW CAN I USE MY TALENTS TO SERVE?

 As we develop our talents sometimes we might feel they are not so special or important.
 Do not give up.
-You can pray for help to improving your talents and even ask for more.
+You can pray for help to improve your talents.
+Ask for strength and to discover more talents.

 I have wept in the night